left English waters and King Aethelred

 1002 (13th November)

-of Denmark, known as Forkbeard, seeking revenge for the St Brice’s Day Massacre, invaded England and gained control of land from Exeter to Hampshire.
+Sweyn Forkbeard, King of Denmark, invaded England seeking revenge for the St Brice’s Day Massacre.
+He gained control of land from Exeter to Hampshire.

 A son, Edward